AppFlowy-IO/AppFlowy-Docs/blog-highlights/demystifying-appflowy-editors-codebase.md

 final node = editor.nodeAtPath([2]);
 ```

-Here we are accessing the node located at path [2]. *TODO: maybe a explain this a bit better -- are we simply saying we are choosing the 3rd node in the collection of nodes?*
+Here we are choosing the 3rd node in the collection of nodes.
+Since nodes are zero-indexed.

 Once you have access to a node you can check if it is null as well as verify its content and attributes.
 This is essential when you are testing something which may modify one or multiple nodes in the editor.
 For example, when testing the replace operation, we may want to access the text within a node before and after a replace operation.

-So you can write something like (this code is not in our eg (*TODO: note sure what you mean by 'eg'*) test):
+So you can write something like:
 ```dart
 expect(
   editor.nodeAtPath([0])?.delta?.toPlainText(),